ZG79/301_reading_notes/README.md

 # Reading Notes
 ** Zeegii Ulziibaatar's notes from Code Fellow courses.

-## Code 301 Foundations of Software Development
+## Code 301 Intermediate Software Development
 ### Things I want to know more about
+- React state and props.
+- this keyword (how to correctly selecting the elements)
 ### Table of Contents

 - Module 1: Introduction to Web Development